COINtoolbox/ActSNClass/docs/index.rst

 Acknowledgements
 ****************

 This work is heavily based on the first prototype developed  during `COIN Residence Program #4 <https://iaacoin.wixsite.com/crp2017>`_, held in Clermont Ferrand, France, 2017 and financially supported by `Universite Clermont Auvergne <https://en.uca.fr/english-version/>`_ and `La Region Auvergne-Rhone-Alpes <https://www.auvergnerhonealpes.fr/>`_.
-We thank Emmanuel Gangler for encouraging the accomplishment of this event.
+We thank Emmanuel Gangler for encouraging the realization of this event.

 COIN receives financial support from `CNRS <http://www.cnrs.fr/>`_ as part of its MOMENTUM programme over the 2018-2020 period, under the project *Active Learning for Large Scale Sky Surveys*.